vnedkov/k8s-pfsense-dns/README.md

 # k8s-pfsense-dns
-This repository contains kubernetes CRD and a controller to manage dynamic DNS resolution for kubernetes services
+This repository contains kubernetes CRD and a controller to manage dynamic DNS resolution with pfSense resolver for kubernetes services.